“Whip ’er good, Billy.”

 She checks back on the ghoul, to see if she’s to be led off, even as she slips a bracelet onto a slender wrist.

-GM: The haughty-looking ghoul wordlessly escorts Caroline down the stairs back to the living room, where some very thick-looking shades have been drawn.
+GM: The haughty-looking ghoul wordlessly escorts Caroline down the stairs back to the living room.
+Thick-looking shades cover the windows.
 Adelais is absent, but returns after a moment with another figure.

 Caroline: Caroline goes down to a knee again without prompting this time.